mosip/documentation/docs/mosip-documentation-style-guide.md

 * There can be multiple other topics that can follow.
 * For the main heading, use single # and it can have capitalization as required.
 * For the Overview section, use double ##.
-* For the other topics, use double hash or triple, its importance as a topic or sub-topic.
+* For the other topics, use double hash or triple hashes, based on the importance of a topic or sub-topic.

 **_Headers_**
 # Header one